 An appropriate closure cap is supplied for each connector; in case the machine does not have the relative command or control mechanism.

 For the detailed description of the mechanisms installed on the control panel, please refer to Chapter 7 "COMMAND AND CONTROL DEVICES" in this manual.

-3.4.9.3 VFD enclosure panel
+3.4.9.3 Landing Call Station